JayYi3/cpp-module/README.md

 - Module Implementation Unit

-  Module interface and implementation goes into a separate file(similar header files and source files).
+  Module interface and implementation goes into a separate file(similar to header files and source files).

   ```c++
   // File: my_module.cpp